a woman who is working and looks worried, overwhelmed and burnt out

 Moving Forward from Burnout and Seeking Growth

-NEXT LEVEL CONSULTANTS helps dentists get into practice ownership too.
-Doctors who work with us often see ownership as an opportunity to continue their personal development, challenging themselves personally and professionally.
+NEXT LEVEL CONSULTANTS can help you get into practice ownership too.
+Doctors who work with us often see ownership as an opportunity to continue their personal and professional development, challenging themselves to take on the next phase of growth.

 However, it is important to recognize that ownership entails a variety of unique challenges that require a lot of preparation.
-Not everyone is suited to be a business owner.
-Nevertheless, over the past decade, I have guided hundreds of doctors through the process helping them advance their professional career goals.
+Nevertheless, over the past decade, we have guided hundreds of doctors through the process helping them advance their professional career goals.

 Burnout hinders growth and also tears people or relationships apart.
-As a professional business coach coming from the corporate world, I have both witnessed and experienced burnout myself.
+Being a professional business coach who came from the corporate world, I have witnessed and experienced burnout myself.

 I also see how dentists in private practice are constantly pushed to produce without much personal fulfillment, emotionally or monetarily.
 I see first hand how docs become dental practice owners, but can’t quite figure out how to create the best systems and foster a collaborative team in a healthy work environment.

-With all of that said, there is a solution!
-Hopefully working with me and my team at NEXT LEVEL CONSULTANTS and with the help of this article you will gain some insights on how to move forward past the roadblocks holding you back and burning you out.
+With all of that said, we want to offer a solution!
+Working with me and my team at NEXT LEVEL CONSULTANTS, with the help of a trusted advisor you can gain insights on how to move forward beyond the roadblocks holding you back – burning you out.